-The gospel story of the raising of Lazarus found in John 11 shows us why Jesus can love some friends and disciples more than others, why death is not natural and beautiful, the difference between resurrection and resuscitation, and the deeper meaning of Jesus’ miracles or “signs” as they are called in the fourth gospel.
+The gospel story of the raising of Lazarus found in John 11 shows us why Jesus can love some friends and disciples more than others, why death is not natural and beautiful, the difference between resurrection and resuscitation, and the deeper meaning of Jesus’ miracles or “signs” as they are called in the John’s gospel.
+To LISTEN to this post read by Dr. Italy, click on the play arrow on the left directly below this paragraph.

 Some find it hard to accept that God would love some people more than others.
 That wouldn’t be fair, they say.